Vinay-Vinod/Vinay-Vinod.github.io/_posts/2021-03-06-IMPLEMENTING-SIR-MODELS-IN-PYTHON.md

 ### Coding SIR Models

 Now that we have basic knowledge on the framework behind SIR models, we can finally implement them in Python.
-The first thing we have to do is import the necessary libraries.
+The first thing we have to do is import the necessary libraries